What Vitamins Shouldn’t Be Taken Together?

 Can You Take All Your Vitamins At The Same Time?

 Vitamins are classified into two main categories: water-soluble and fat-soluble vitamins.
-As a quick refresher, your body needs 13 essential vitamins for normal cell function, growth, development, and overall optimal health.
-[1]
+As a quick refresher, your body needs 13 essential vitamins for normal cell function, growth, development, and they help support overall health.
+[1]†

-As the name indicates, a water soluble vitamin are found in the water-based tissues of the body.
+As the name indicates, a water-soluble vitamin is found in the water-based tissues of the body.
 The body does not store water-soluble vitamins—including the B Vitamin family and Vitamin C—and any “leftovers” leave the body through the urine.
 [2] The B vitamins include the following:

 • Vitamin B1 (Thiamin)